bbedevian/BAC-Untapped-Frontend/README.md

 Still need to do:
 √ - Navigation
-- fix add beer bug
+√- fix add beer bug
+√- single source of grok url
-- check password for fake login
+- check password on fake login
 - Header visual settings across the board

+Visualizer
+- get all beers whose created date is within 2 hours of date.now function then plot them with a final hour of the calculation of time to sober
+- map through these to create the points (+2 for the post and -2 for the pre )